vegasbrianc/prometheus/README.md

     docker-compose ps

-os in case of using Docker Swarm (not tested)
+or in case of using Docker Swarm (not tested)

     $ HOSTNAME=$(hostname) docker stack deploy -c docker-compose.yml prom